timscott/flipit/README.markdown

 	}

-Limit the feature to beta regions 12 and 31.
+Limit the feature initially to regions 12 and 31.

 	<appSettings>
 		<add key="regionsWithInRouteNotificationsOn" value="12|31"/>
 	</appSettings>

-As we roll out, simply add more region IDs to the pipe delimited list.
+Add more region IDs to the pipe delimited list to roll out the feature.
 When you're done rolling out, just remove the setting.

 # Open/Closed Principle

-Once you set up flipping for a feature you can consider that code "closed for modification."
-Change you application's behavior by changing settings only.
-Worst case, you can change the feature class only.
-You should *never* have to change the code where the feature is flipped.
+Code that implements features should be "closed for modification" once we have set up flipping.
+We should be able to change application behavior with settings only.
+Worst case, we change the feature class only.
+We should *never* have to change the code where the feature is flipped.

 # Settings

 ## What Are Settings?

 A setting can be anything.
-It's whatever information you need to flip a feature based on any kind of logic.
-Some flipper tools decide how to flip features based only on users and user groups.
-You can do that with FlitIt, but it's not baked in.
+It's whatever information you need to flip a feature using any kind of logic.
+Some flipper tools decide how to flip features based  on users and user groups.
+You can do that with FlipIt, but it's not baked in.

 ## Where Are Settings?

 The preceding examples use the built-in `AppSettingsFeatureSettingsProvider` which uses .NET configuration as the settings store.
 This is simple and natural in many environments.
 However, what if you want non-technical staff (or techies without production access) to be able to flip features?

-Create your own implementation of `IFeatureSettingsProvider` and store feature settings any way that you want.
+Create your own implementation of `IFeatureSettingsProvider`.
 For example you could create `SqlServerFeatureSettingsProvider` or `MongoFeatureSettingsProvider`.
 From there it's not hard to imagine simple admin UI for feature flipping.